Updating Format After Giving a Homeopathic Medicine

 - No formatting (bold, bullets, tables, etc.).

-1-All updates should start with your date of last appointment, and which (if any) remedies and what doses were given, and when.
+1-All updates should start with your date of last appointment, and which (if any) homeopathic medicines and what doses were given, and when.

 If there is a new or particularly problematic symptom, please include it at the beginning of the update, e.g. recent vomiting, diarrhea, itching, etc.